5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ### Step 1b: (Optional) Fake a UDP tunnel

-This can be useful if you don't want to start up 5G core functions and just want to examine the multicast coming out of the MBSTF.
-This will simulate a UDP tunnel as would be provided by the MB-UPF.
+This can be useful if you just want to inspect the output of the MBSTF in isolation.
+Instead of running an MBS-enabled 5G Core, you can simulate the receiving end of the UDP tunnel that would normally be provided by the MB-UPF.

 For this we will need the `netcat` or `nc` command from the *netcat* package (*nmap-ncat* on RHEL based systems).